-The issue identified below is relevant for the short-term toxicity testing on aquatic invertebrates and fish information requirements in which you invoked a weight of evidence.
+The issue identified below is relevant for the information requirements in which you invoked a weight of evidence.

 QSAR predictions rejected

 Section 2 of the present Appendix identifies deficiencies of the information based on application of (quantitative) structure-activity relationships (QSAR) submitted under your weight of evidence adaptations.